joseph-liew/Diverse-Assign/README.md

 problem \ size = \frac{(total \ number \ of \ elements \ - \ number \ of \ elements \ assigned \ into \ groups)}{total \ number \ of \ elements}
 $$

-Thus, through the linear reduction, the annealing schedule is coupled to the iterative "MAC-like" problem reduction.
+Thus, through the linear reduction, the annealing schedule is coupled to the iterative "AC-3-like" problem reduction.
 The aim of this coupling is to avoid over-exploration and over-exploitation.

 ### Search Space Capping ###
 Regardless of the search heuristic, the problem size (or search space) has to be further reduced.
 Splitting 60 people into 10 groups means there are more than 75 billion solutions. (<sub>n</sub>C<sub>r</sub> = '60 Choose 10')